loopat/CarND-Term3-P1-Path-Planning-Project-master/writeup.md

   As we had got the indicators of all the 3 lanes to show that if there are cars in the front or parallel or behind of our car, the lane change strategy can be decided.

   If we found that our car is too close to the front car in our current lane, we may change our car's lane.
 We will decrease our car's speed to avoid collision with the front car first, and then we may consider to change our car's lane.
 If not, we may increase our car speed but shall not beyond the *VELOCITY_LIMIT*.
-In order that experience larger total acceleration and jerk that is greater, *VEL_UPDATE_INC* and *VEL_UPDATE_DEC* are defined and are used for decrease the speed or increase the speed.
+In order that not experience larger total acceleration and jerk that is greater, *VEL_UPDATE_INC* and *VEL_UPDATE_DEC* are defined and are used for decrease the speed or increase the speed.

   - If our car was driving in the left lane, we will check the two indicators of the middle lane we got in (1).
 If both of the two indicators of middle lane are false, we will change our car to the middle lane.
   - If our car was driving in the middle lane, we will check the two indicators of the left lane.
-If bothe of the two indicators of left lane are false, we will change our car to the left lane.
+If both of the two indicators of left lane are false, we will change our car to the left lane.
 Otherwize, we will check the two indicators of right lane.
 The same handling with the previous description was adopted.
   - If our car was driving in the right lane, we will check the two indicators of the middle lane we got in (1).
 If both of the two indicators of middle lane are false, we will change our car to the middle lane.

   The code is in line 135 - line 220.